sarahcarey/McDaniel_lab_cluster/array_jobs.md

 #SBATCH --array
 ```

-If you want to run the same commands on the first two files (by default in [lexigraphical order] https://en.wikipedia.org/wiki/Lexicographical_order) in the same directory, you add this line to your sbatch script:
+If we want to run the same commands on the first two files (by default in [lexigraphical order](https://en.wikipedia.org/wiki/Lexicographical_order)) in the same directory, we add this line to the sbatch script:

 ```{r analysis, results="markup"}
 #SBATCH --array 1-2
 ````

-If you want to run jobs 1-100 you’d use:
+If we want to run jobs 1-100 you’d use:

 ```{r analysis, results="markup"}
 #SBATCH --array 1-100
 ````

-If you only want to run jobs 1, 5, 17:
+If we only want to run jobs 1, 5, 17:

 ```{r analysis, results="markup"}
 #SBATCH --array 1,5,17
 ````

-If you want to run jobs on 1-100, but only submit 10 jobs at a time (useful when sharing an account with others):
+If we want to run jobs on 1-100, but only submit 10 jobs at a time (useful when sharing an account with others):

 ```{r analysis, results="markup"}
 #SBATCH --array 1-100%10